TERADA-DANTE/Inferno/Readme.md

 2. =play <word>

 ⚠ This command is still developing
-- This command plays the most related search result on youtube if available.
+- This command shows the list of searched results on youtube if available.
+- You can pick this with number.

 ## =skip
 - This command skips current music in the playlist.